ee08b397/Programming_for_Data-Science/README.md

 # Programming_for_Data-Science
-My work as a teaching assistant
+Using numpy, python and IPython for data science Showing my work as a teaching assistant